noahbuscher/react-tsdoc/README.md

 </div>

-# react-tsdocgen
+# react-tsdoc

-react-tsdocgen (succinct name, I know) is an experimental tool to extract information from React Typescript component files with TSDoc for documentation generation purposes that strictly adheres to the TSDoc standard; in fact, it's based on the `@microsoft/tsdoc` parser.
+react-tsdoc (succinct name, I know) is an experimental tool to extract information from React Typescript component files with TSDoc for documentation generation purposes that strictly adheres to the TSDoc standard; in fact, it's based on the `@microsoft/tsdoc` parser.
 Ergo, it may not play super nice with JSDoc comments.
 If you get burned, don't